freemagee/til/content/post/learn-react-redux-basics.md

 Today I learned the basics of [React Redux](https://react-redux.js.org/) because the `state` requirements of the React app I have been building are now in need of a better solution.

-I am a fairly experienced frontend developer, and I know how to use lots of technologies.
+I am a fairly experienced front-end developer, and I know how to use lots of technologies.
 But I was struggling with grasping the fundamentals of using React Redux.
 I have used [Vuex](https://vuex.vuejs.org/) previously, which I picked up pretty quickly and I thought it would be similar.
 They are similar in concept, but not in execution.
 I think Vue deserves a lot of credit for their documentation as it is really good.

 What I was looking for was a basic tutorial, the *most* basic.
 But every "basic" tutorial was how to make a *todo* app.
 But I honestly needed a *Hello world*, just to see how the code was wired together.
 This is from the redux documentation: